Esdraz7/JARES/README.md

 # JARES
-JARES ia a Project Development Assistent.
+JARES is a Project Development Assistent.